justinethier/cyclone/docs/api/cyclone/concurrent.md

 Much of the API is based on, or inspired by, similar constructs from Clojure.

-Shared Queues and Thread Pools are loosly based off of API's from [Sagittarius Scheme](https://bitbucket.org/ktakashi/sagittarius-scheme/wiki/Home).
+Shared Queues and Thread Pools are loosly based on API's from [Sagittarius Scheme](https://bitbucket.org/ktakashi/sagittarius-scheme/wiki/Home).

 ## Index